 I should really have gone into Balivanich for a proper hot breakfast, it’s only a kilometre each way from the trail but in teeming rain and strong wind the thought of adding a whole two thousand paces to the day’s labour is heartbreaking.
 As it is, though, other than in Balivanich there’s absolutely nothing to eat or drink on this section other than what you can carry.

 I knew instantly that I would gladly have paid even fifty pounds to impersonate a Hobbit on that particular night, but a hiker’s haggling instinct dies hard and in response to my cheeky enquiry she kindly offered to call the owner and ask about a single occupancy discount.
 Forty quid, the reply came back, but she’d have to clean it first.
 As the rain lashed and battered the kitchen roof so hard I could hardly hear myself think, I ate Babybels and oatcakes and drank more hot tea in celebration of my imminent translocation to the North Uist Shire.
 Quite a lot more hot tea.
-So much tea in fact that I needed to venture out of the campers’ kitchen to the loo and ended up studying the impressively wide range of local information provided in the toilet block.
-As I did so, the rain stopped and the sun came out!
+So much tea in fact that I needed to venture out of the campers’ kitchen to the loo, where out of sheer reluctance to step outdoors again I spent quite a time studying the impressively wide range of local information provided.
+When I did poke my head outside again, incredibly, the rain had stopped and the sun was out!

 This was a temporary aberration.
 It variously blew and poured again for much of the night.
 A friend told me on Facebook ‘our brand new tent was completely ripped to shreds on North Uist’.
 In the morning I noticed that a latecomer’s tent, pitched in the only sheltered spot behind the kitchen building, was completely soaked as if it had been hosed and was hanging in dishevelled baggy drapes, due to pegs failing to stay pegged.